Sandwiched R\'enyi Convergence for Quantum Evolutions: Notation and Preliminaries

 where $\frac{1}{p}+\frac{1}{q}=1$ and $\hat{\liou}=\Gamma^{-1}_{\sigma}\circ\liou\circ\Gamma_{\sigma}$ denotes the generator of the time evolution of the relative density (cf. \eqref{equ:HutLiou}).
 For $p=1$ we may take the limit $p\to1$ and consistently define the $1$-Dirichlet form by

-\end{defn} Note that we defined the Dirichlet forms in terms of the generator $\hat{\liou}$ of the time evolution of the relative density.
-Formally, by making this choice we introduce the logarithmic Sobolev framework for $\hat{\liou}$ instead of $\liou^*$.
+\end{defn} Formally, by making this choice we introduce the logarithmic Sobolev framework for $\hat{\liou}$ (i.e. the generator of the time-evolution of the relative density) instead of $\liou^*$.
 While this is a slightly different definition compared to \cite{Kastoryanosob}, where the Heisenberg picture is used, they are the same for reversible Liouvillians.

+In \cite{Olkiewicz1999246} the Dirichlet forms were introduced to study hypercontractive properties of semigroups.
+As we will see in Theorem \ref{thm:derivativesand}, they appear naturally when we compute the entropy production of the Sandwiched R\'{e}nyi divergences.
+From Corollary \ref{thm:derivativesand} we will be able to infer that the Dirichlet form is positive for positive operators, a fact already proved in~\cite{Olkiewicz1999246}.
+Both the $\Ent_{p,\sigma}$ and the Dirichlet form are intimately related to hypercontractive properties of semigroups, as we have for a relative density $X$, some constant $\alpha>0$ and $p(t)=1+e^{2\alpha t}$ that